playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 Here, we're defining a `renderShoppingCart` function inside of `App` and calling it inside of our `return` render statement.

 At first glance, this seems bad because we're calling a function inside of our template.
-However, if we think about it more, we may come to conclusion that this is not entirely dissimilar to what React is doing anyway.
+However, if we think about it more, we may come to the conclusion that this is not entirely dissimilar to what React is doing anyway.

 > After all, React must be running the `div` for each render anyways, right? ...
 Right?